 Moderna’s Patent Estate

-Along the way, we have amassed a broad and deep patent estate that we believe is unrivaled in the mRNA space.
+Along the way, we have amassed a broad and deep patent estate.
 This includes foundational patents in modified mRNA technologies and delivery technologies that are essential for mRNA therapeutics and vaccines, including their application in specific unmet needs in infectious diseases, cancer (immuno-oncology), and rare and cardiometabolic diseases, among others.

 Looking forward, we believe mRNA is at the beginning of a 20-year innovation cycle.
 We continue to invest aggressively in science and technology and build an ever- broader patent portfolio to ensure Moderna is in the strongest possible position to deliver on the promise of mRNA to bring a new class of transformative medicines to patients in the decades to come.